matloff/R-Style-Guide/README.md

 scope.

 * At the top of each source file, insert comments giving the reader an overview of the contents.
-This will typically an overview of the roles of each major function, how the functions interact with each other, what the main data structures are, and so on.
+This will typically be an overview of the roles of each major function, how the functions interact with each other, what the main data structures are, and so on.